-Feeling overwhelmed, stressed, stuck in your past while worrying about your future?
+Feeling overwhelmed, struggling with sleep and relationships while worrying about your future?
 Navigating through life can sometimes challenge the way you think, creating a variety of unsettling emotions.
 I offer a safe, non-judgmental space to process hardships and triumphs that create anxiety, depression, and inability to enjoy your life in the present moment.
 I help you explore your self-worth, find your voice, and create & maintain healthy internal and external boundaries.
-I counsel people with gender and sexuality issues (LGBTQ, lesbian, gay, bisexual, transgender, and questioning).
-Begin processing your past to empower your today!
+Healthy communication styles, safety measures, and self-care are incorporated to have the life you deserve!

-Specializing in a variety of evidenced-based treatments incorporating mind and body symptoms.
+Specializing in a variety of evidenced based treatments incorporating mind and body.
 Listed as a provider with Strong Star for treatment of trauma.
 My goal is to help process desperate and painful times, various losses, strained relationships, recovering from abuse, stressful transitional changes, day to day struggles, and work challenges.

 Shining the light on your inner strength is my empowerment method!
 I will work with you to effectively address your personal goals and relational challenges that have kept you from living the life you envisioned.
 I strive to build on current strengths to help you achieve a more empowered sense of self.
 I would be honored to take this journey with you!